LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/there-is-a-light.md

 &nbsp;

-There is a light
+There is a light,

-that never dies;
+there is a light

-there is a light,
+that never dies,

 each and every night.